-Who Should File?
+Who Should File

-Even if you do not meet any of the filing requirements discussed earlier, you should file a tax return if one of the following applies.
+Even if you do not have to file, you should file a tax return to get money back if one of the following applies.

-- You had income tax withheld from your pay.
-By filing a return, you can get a refund, even if you are the dependent of another taxpayer. - You qualify for the earned income credit.
+- You had income tax withheld from your pay. - You qualify for the earned income credit.
 See Publication 596, Earned Income Credit, for more information. - You qualify for the additional child tax credit.
 See the instructions in your tax forms package for more information on this credit.